Digging out some bucket list items and deciding, "Where to next?".

 The main issues that can influence the ultimate flight ticket price are:

 - How flexible are your dates?
-From the examples above, you can see that even one day can make a big difference.
+From the examples above, you can see that even one day can make an enormous difference.

 - Do you have to travel during a peak period or season?
-A few days on either side can make a big difference to the price.
+A few days on either side can make a significant difference to the price.

 - How far ahead are you booking?
 If this is a long way ahead, you can set alerts with sites like Google, Skyscanner or Kayak, where you'll get notifications if there is a better deal.
 Many studies (or unscientific opinions?) contradict each other in looking at how far ahead to book.
 You must make your own decision based on your circumstances.
 As with your flexibility and tolerance for risk (FOMO.), you must decide whether you need to book a few days or 6 to 9 months before your trip.
 For example, in cases where there is strong seasonal demand (Summer/Christmas), it will be best to book as early as possible.
 Or as soon as the airline opens bookings on that route.